 GeneCards Summary for HDAC1 Gene

 HDAC1 (Histone Deacetylase 1) is a Protein Coding gene.
-Diseases associated with HDAC1 include Atrichia With Papular Lesions and Retinoblastoma.
+Diseases associated with HDAC1 include Atrichia With Papular Lesions and Rett Syndrome.
 Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and PEDF Induced Signaling and Signaling by NOTCH1.
 Gene Ontology (GO) annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is HDAC2.

 UniProtKB/Swiss-Prot Summary for HDAC1 Gene